diglin/ricardo/README.md

 # Introduction

-Diglin_Ricardo source code is a PHP Library to get access to the Ricardo.ch API which is a .NET Webservice sending Json or SOAP requests.
+The Diglin ricardo.ch source code is a PHP Library to get access to the ricardo.ch API which is a .NET Webservice sending Json or SOAP requests.
-With this library we handle only json requests as it is faster.
+With this library we handle only json requests.

 ## Installation